kavitormorsch/Toggle-Click-Lock/README.md

 Made it because I found it annoying having to go through Windows settings, then open up additional mouse settings to toggle it every time.

-I used SystemParametersInfo from the Windows API to run this.
+I used SystemParametersInfo from the Windows API to do the toggling.